 Evaluating the health and physiology of threatened Blanding’s turtles

 The Harden Lab and the Milanovich Lab are conducting research on the physiological health of captive-reared hatchling and juvenile endangered Blanding’s turtles at captive-rearing programs in the Midwest.
 This research on the physiology and stress levels of Blanding’s will contribute to the gap in knowledge concerning the effects of captive-rearing efforts on their health and survival and allow for better recommendations regarding captive-rearing procedures.
+The Harden Lab also investigated Hg levels in gravid female Blanding’s using claw tissue (Publication 1).
 We are currently collaborating with and educating regional stakeholders on potential long-term impacts of head-starting and translocation programs.
 Read about the Harden Lab in the Benedictine University’s Spring 2017 magazine Voices, The Daily Herald: Blanding’s turtles get a boost in DuPage, or NCTV17: Forest Preserve Releases Endangered Turtles.

 Examining the ecology and physiology of Ornate box turtles in northern Illinois

-With funding from the Illinois Department of Natural Resources, the Harden Lab is collaborates with the Milanovich Lab @ LUC to examine the characteristics of hibernaculum (Publication 1), home range sizes, blood chemistry, and stable isotopes of ornate box turtles (Terrapene ornata) at three sites in northern Illinois.
+With funding from the Illinois Department of Natural Resources, the Harden Lab is collaborating with the Milanovich Lab @ LUC to examine the characteristics of hibernaculum (Publication 1), home range sizes, blood chemistry (Publication 2), and stable isotopes of ornate box turtles (Terrapene ornata) at three sites in northern Illinois.
 This work involves several undergraduates and graduate students at LUC.

 Physiological ecology of diamondback terrapins